 Vivitrol (Naltrexone extended-release)

-Subutex is administered in as an uncoated tablet form and contains buprenorphine, a drug is used to treat dependence/addiction to opioids (narcotics).
-Subutex is safe for pregnant women and is available in two dosage strengths..
+Subutex is an uncoated tablet disolved under the tongue.
+It contains buprenorphine, a drug used to treat dependence/addiction to opioids (narcotics).
+Subutex is safe for pregnant women and is available in two dosage strengths.

 MCCA is recognized by the Internal Revenue Service as a 501(c) 3 non-profit community-based organization.